Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Storing Your Motorhome

 Think about where you will store your motorhome when you’re not using it.
 What are its dimensions?
-Will it fit on your drive?
+Will a larger vehicle fit on your drive?

-Wherever you store it when not in use, you should consider security options including alarms, trackers, immobilisers and physical security – in fact, your motorhome insurance company may insist on some of these measures.
+Wherever you store it when not in use, you should consider security options including alarms, trackers, immobilisers and physical security and there’s a good chance that your motorhome insurance company will insist on some of these measures.
 This is a good article from the Camping & Caravanning Club about motorhome security.

 Motorhome Insurance

 You’ll need specialist motorhome insurance.
-Depending on the value, your insurer may require you to fit an alarm and /or tracker.
-This can be expensive, so check likely insurance costs before you sign on the dotted line.
+Depending on the value, your insurer may require you to fit an alarm and/or tracker (usually the type that connects to a 24/7 monitoring centre).
+This can be expensive, so check likely costs with an insurance broker before you sign on the dotted line.

 Getting Around